Dylan Berry: Smash Haus Music Group

-Dylan Berry is listed in the top 1% "most prolific" composers in media music on IMDb and has composed music for 30+ TV Networks including Time Warner Sportsnet, Time Warner News, Encore, Starz, ESPN Sportscenter and more.
+Dylan Berry is listed in the top 1% "most prolific" composers in media music on IMDb and has composed music for 30+ TV Networks including Time Warner Sportsnet, Time Warner News, Encore, Starz, ESPN SportsCenter and more.

 Berry currently owns and operates Smash Haus Music Group, a company which deploys proprietary technologies throughout the media industry providing original music at scale for media production companies for use in media, television and branded content.

-He is credited with providing music for television shows and specials including Academy Awards, American Idol, So You Think You Can Dance Here Comes Honey Boo Boo America's Got Talent, Amish Mafia, Kevin Hart's Laugh at My Pain, The Sing Off and America's Best Dance Crew, among others.
+He is credited with providing music for television shows and specials including Academy Awards, American Idol, So You Think You Can Dance Here Comes Honey Boo Boo, America's Got Talent, Amish Mafia, Kevin Hart's Laugh at My Pain, The Sing Off and America's Best Dance Crew, among others.

 Record Production Work

-Berry is an Aria Nominated, Mark Award and Hollywood Music in Media Award-winning record producer and a 28 time Platinum record Producer.
+Berry is an ARIA-nominated, Mark Award and Hollywood Music in Media Award-winning record producer and a 28 time Platinum record Producer.

-Currently a member of the trip hop, dub revival group Frivolous Drivel with Greco Rossetti.
+Currently a member of the trip-hop, dub revival group Frivolous Drivel with Greco Rossetti.

 Former partner and founder of the production team, The Filthy Fidgets with business partner and co-producer Stefan Litrownik.
 Together the team is credited with producing for notable acts such as Imagine Dragons, One Direction, Andy Grammer, The Living End, Verdine White of Earth, Wind & Fire, Emblem3 and Billy Ray Cyrus.

 Bompop Media

-Bompop Media is a media production company in Hollywood, California that produces high-impact, celebrity and industry-based, behind-the scenes-media for TV, web and radio.
+Bompop Media is a media production company in Hollywood, California that produces high-impact, celebrity and industry-based, behind-the-scenes media for TV, web and radio.
 Bompop Media syndicates this content globally through a network of strategic partners in the social and content creator space.

-Berry is the host and founder of Bompop Media, which broadcasts BompopTV & Bompopradio a weekly influencer and industry-related talk show that features celebrity talent, supports emerging talent while exploring the roots to realities of working in Hollywood and the Entertainment industry.
-Bompopradio is a partnership with collaborator, TV personality and notable influencer DJ Skee, who was voted by Forbes and Rolling Stone Magazine as one of the most influential tastemakers in music and media.
+Berry is the host and founder of Bompop Media, which broadcasts BompopTV & Bompop Radio a weekly influencer and industry-related talk show that features celebrity talent, supports emerging talent while exploring the roots to realities of working in Hollywood and the Entertainment industry.
+Bompop Radio is a partnership with collaborator, TV personality and notable influencer DJ Skee, who was voted by Forbes and Rolling Stone Magazine as one of the most influential tastemakers in music and media.

-In early 2016, Bompopradio transitioned to BompopTV, an audiovisual web series which explores the depths and realities of leading creators, personalities and tastemakers in music and entertainment.
-Later that year, Berry was awarded 3 YouTube Silver play buttons.
+In early 2016, Bompop Radio transitioned to BompopTV, an audiovisual web series which explores the depths and realities of leading creators, personalities and tastemakers in music and entertainment.
+Later that year, Berry was awarded 3 YouTube Silver Play Buttons.

-Dylan hosted 2016 and 2017 Hollywood Music in Media Awards of which he had one two years earlier for his work on Encore Network Theme Packages.
+Dylan hosted 2016 and 2017 Hollywood Music in Media Awards of which he had won two years earlier for his work on Encore Network Theme Packages.

 SoundCloud

 In March 2020, BompopTV was acquired by SoundCloud.
-Following the acquisition, Dylan was made the program director for Dash Radio's 'SoundCloud Radio', a 24/7 music station catering to 240mm music makers worldwide.
+Following the acquisition, Dylan was made the program director for Dash Radio's 'SoundCloud Radio', a 24/7 music station catering to 240 million music makers worldwide.
 He is currently the host of the 'Emerging Artist Hour' which airs every Friday at 12PM PST / 3PM EST on SoundCloud Radio.